maxbergmark/countdown-numbers-game/README.md

 Inspired by [this youtube video](https://www.youtube.com/watch?v=cVMhkqPP2YI&ab_channel=Computerphile), this repo contains code to bruteforce the [Countdown Numbers Game](https://en.wikipedia.org/wiki/Countdown_(game_show)#Numbers_round).

 The code for brute forcing solutions is written in C++ with support for both OpenMP and MPI.
 The code for analyzing the results is written in Python 3.
+An OpenCL implementation also exists for accelerated computing, which can be even faster than the C++ version.

+## OpenCL implementation

+After realizing that a major reason for speedup in the C++ version comes from not having to evaluate all `11!` permutations, the OpenCL version could also benefit from this fact.

+Since we still want to use a SIMD approach, the data is batched based on the total number of permutations that exists for each specific RPN expression.
+Then, each data batch is ran through the OpenCL kernel, where each work item in a batch requires practically the exact same amount of work.

+After a batch has been processed, we save the partial result in a dictionary.
+Once all batches are completed, the dictionary is transformed to the CSV output that we got from the C++ program.
+The MD5 checksum verifies that the CSV output is exactly correct.

 ## Compiling C++